jsmith/school/bio1001/midterm2.md

 During this process, *tRNA* carries amino acids and three base pairs.
 These base pairs match up with specific three base pair long mRNA sequences called *codons*.

 ## Transfer RNA
 There are many types of *transfer RNAs* (tRNAs) in the cell.
 Each has a specific *anticodon* sequence and carries a specific amino acid.
 An anticodon matches with a complementary codon.
+The anticodon must be antiparallel so that the functional groups match up and the bonds are able to be formed.

 *Aminoacyl-tRNA synthases* match tRNA with a specific amino acid.
 There are 20 different kinds of this protein, all which catalyze the formation of a covalent bond between the tRNA and an amino acid to form *aminoacyl tRNA*.
-This process is called *chargin tRNA*.
+This process is called *charging tRNA*.
+The amino acid attaches to the 3' end of the tRNA.

 ## Ribosomes
-The ribosome is divided into a large subunit and a small subunit which join over the mRNA. *Ribosomal RNAs* (*rRNAs*) catalyzes the formation of *peptide bonds* between the amino acids.
+The ribosome is divided into a large sub-unit and a small sub-unit which join over the mRNA. *Ribosomal RNAs* (*rRNAs*) catalyzes the formation of *peptide bonds* between the amino acids.

 The large subunit contains three sites.
 The *peptidyl-tRNA bind site* (*P-site*) holds tRNA with attached peptide chain.
 The *aminoacyl-tRNA binding site* (*A-site*) holds tRNA holds the amino acid to be added.
 The *exit site* (*E-site*) is the location where the tRNA is discharged from the ribosome.

 ## Initation
 The initiator codon is *AUG* which adds the *met* amino acid.
 The anitcondon is located on the *initiator tRNA*.
 The *mRNA binding site* is located on the small subunit.
 After, the large subunit is added to form the *translation iniation complex*.

+The small sub-unit recognizes the 5' cap.
+It then scans down the mRNA until it reaches the AUG codon.

 ## Cycle
 The first part is the cycle is codon recognition when the tRNA attaches to the A-site (GTP to GDP).
-The next event that occurs is the formation of the peptide bond and the attachement of the polypeptide attachement to the A-site.
+The next event that occurs is the formation of the peptide bond and the attachment of the polypeptide attachment to the A-site.
 The two tRNAs then translocate to the next positions (GTP to GDP).
 The tRNA in the E-site then exits the ribosome.

 ## Termincation
 The *release factor* bonds with one of the three *stop codons*.
 This structure also dissociates the structure and breaks the bond between the tRNA and polypeptide.

 ## Post-Translation
 The folding structure is determined by primary structure.
 Sometimes, there are cleavages of polypeptides and the *C-peptide* is removed.
-Furthermore, there is additions of sugars, phosphates and other molecules.
+For example, insulin has part of the peptide removed and the two new parts bind together.
+Furthermore, there is additions of sugars, phosphates and other molecules (*phosphorylation*, *glycosylation*).
+This may occur in the *lumin* of the rough cytoplasmic reticulum.

 ## Genetic Code & Mutations
 This code is redundant and non ambiguous.
 Each dna triplet codes for one specific item.

 Changes in this genetic code, *mutations*, change the sequence of proteins and RNAs.
 These changes are passed on the offspring. *Mutagens* can be physical or chemical and can cause these mutations, along with errors in the replication process. *Frameshifts* may also occur due to insertions or deletions.

-Many mutations can be detremental.
+Many mutations can be detrimental.
 Some are "silent".
-Some can even be advantaguous.
+Some can even be advantageous.
 One example is the *β-globin* protein which aggregates and forms into sickle shaped proteins.